A topic from the subject of Kinetics in Chemistry.

 Second-order kinetics has a wide range of applications in chemistry and other fields.
 These include:

-• Chemical reactions: Second-order kinetics can be used to study the rates of chemical reactions and determine the rate constants.
+• Chemical reactions: Second-order kinetics can be used to study the rates of many chemical reactions and determine the rate constants.

 • Environmental science: Second-order kinetics can be used to study the rates of environmental reactions, such as the degradation of pollutants.